-Jesus gave the Parable of the Ten Virgins to encourage His disciples to be watchful and to make preparations for His return.
-In Part One, Martin Collins compares the two groups of virgins, applying the lessons to our situation at the end of the age.
+Jesus gave the Parable of the Ten Virgins to encourage His disciples to be watchful and to make preparations for His return and the end of the age.

 The Parable of the Ten Virgins is prophetic concerning the attitude of Christians at the end time.
 The wise and foolish virgins each have things to teach us.